 Operating systems that support a long 64-bit time_t are most likely not affected by the Year 2038 bug in terms of the internal system clock.
 However, applications that use a 32-bit time_t can still fail, even if the system running the application supports full 64-bit operation.

-Here's a quick overview of the current status of Year 2038 support in mainstream Unix/Linux releases:
+Here's a quick overview of the current status of the Unix 2038 support in mainstream Unix/Linux releases:

 - Solaris 7 or higher on 64-bit UltraSPARC and SPARC64 processors, as well as Solaris 10 on x86-64 platforms, has a 64-bit time_t.